 For most people TOTP will provide the best blend of security and convenience.
 However, for those who require additional protection many hardware keys exist that provide maximum protection at very little additional cost and effort.
 Hardware tokens are physical devices that plug into your computer via USB.
 If an account is configured to use a hardware token, the device must be plugged in rather than entering a code.
 They are nearly perfect additional security because they can’t be remotely hijacked the way that other keys can, but aren’t very durable and may not be a good choice for a laptop or someone who travels a lot.
-Some of the more common and recommended hardware keys include OnlyKey and Yubikey.
-Less common but open source options include LibremKey, Nitrokey (non-affiliate link), and SoloKey.
+Some of the more commonly recommended hardware keys include OnlyKey and Yubikey.
+Less common but source available options include LibremKey, Nitrokey (non-affiliate link), and SoloKey.

 Other Forms of Authentication